Frequently Asked Questions

 As of 2017, the dental board illuminated the practical exam.
 Only a written review test/exam is required.

-We accept cheques, cash and all major credit cards.
+We accept checks, cash and all major credit cards.

 Yes, it is a requirement to follow OSHA guidelines.
 ALL students must wear scrubs, top and bottom (no t-shirts or jeans are accepted) and tennis shoes (dress shoes are not acceptable) to attend class, NO exceptions.
 If requirements are not followed you cannot attend the class.